-B1.
-Institutional Enrollment - Men and Women
+B1 Institutional Enrollment - Men and Women

-Provide numbers of students for each of the following categories as of the institution's official fall reporting date1 or as of October 13, 2021.
+Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 13, 2021.

-- ✓ Note: Report students formerly designated as "first professional" in the graduate cells. - ✓ For information on reporting study abroad students please see: This Document at NCES.GOV
+• Note: Report students formerly designated as "first professional" in the graduate cells.
+For information on reporting study abroad students please see this link.

-FULL-TIME PART -TIME
+FULL-TIME PART- TIME

-- Men Women Men Women
+Men Women Men Women

-Undergraduate Students Undergradu ate Students
+Undergraduates

-Degree-seeking, first-time freshmen students 759 800 1 0
+Degree-seeking, first-time freshmen 759 800 1 0

-Other first-year, degree-seeking students
+Other first-year, degree-seeking

-All other degree-seeking undergraduate students 2,548 2,589 6 7
+All other degree-seeking 2,548 2,589 6 7

-Total degree-seeking undergraduate students 3,307 3,389 7 7
+Total degree-seeking 3,307 3,389 7 7

 All other undergraduates enrolled in credit courses

-Undergraduate Students 3,307 3,389 7 7
+Total undergraduates 3,307 3,389 7 7

-Graduate Students Graduate Students
+Graduate Graduate Students

 Degree-seeking, first-time

 All other degree-seeking

 All other graduates enrolled in credit courses

-Total Graduate Students 2 9,210 11,551 1,956 2,227

-Total All Students 12,517 14,940 1,963 2,234